 - 1. A daily record of attendance will be kept for each class. - 2.
-Parents or guardians should phone the school the morning of the absence- even if the student is 18 years old or older to explain the reason for the absence.
+Parents or guardians should phone the school the morning of the absence.
 If no parent call is received, our automated phone system will call to advise parents of the absence.
 Should attendance become an issue the teacher will contact the parent or guardian informing them of their concerns. - 3.
 Absent students who sign out of school during the day are not considered excusable until parents/guardians phone in. - 4.
-Should attendance continue to be a problem, the student will be referred to the Intervention Specialist (Mr. Flaws) who will meet with the student to discuss the reasons for non-attendance and provide support to help the student improve their attendance.
-Following the conversation with the student a follow-up phone call home will be made and a letter drafted outlining the steps taken with the student to date. - 5.
-The Attendance Intervention Team will deal with referrals on a case by case basis.
+If attendance does not improve students will meet with Administration.
 Modifications may be made to student timetables in order to ensure an increased level of support and to ensure student success.
-In some cases, student may need to have their course delivered in a different format.
-Parents will be consulted and informed of measures taken to enhance student success - 6.
-Medical issues will be considered when assessing attendance.
+In some cases, students may need to have their course delivered in a different format.
+Parents will be consulted and informed of measures taken to enhance student success - 5.
+Medical issues will be considered when assessing attendance. - 6.
+Students who have not attended a course within 10 days of their class start date (without explanation) will meet with Administration.